-- A reinforcer is any event that increases the likelihood of the event or behavior happening again. - Reinforcers can be positive or negative.
+- A reinforcer is any event that the likelihood of the event or behavior happening again. - Reinforcers can be \\\\\

 Reinforcement

-- Positive reinforcement is the presentation of a stimulus after a behavior. - Example-
+Positive reinforcement is the presentation of a stimulus after a behavior.

+THINK

-Negative DOES NOT mean BAD Negative reinforcement is the removal or avoidance of a stimulus after a response.
-Example-
+Negative DOES NOT mean BAD ]

+■ Example-

+14

+1

-Regardless of which method of reinforcement is used, the end result is the same.
-The probability that the student will still take the test on time has increased.
+Regardless of which method of

+reinforcement is used, the end result is the same.
+The probability that the

+student will still take the test on time